xuanthu01/school-management-littlelives/README.md

 ```

 Then, goto http://localhost:3000/api to explore the API documentation

 ---
 **Note**
-  - Get user with **payment_type** from /auth/user, choose 1 user and get username.
+  - Get user with **payment_type** (free/paid) from /auth/user, choose 1 user and copy username.
   - Goto /auth/sign-in, fill username and password (default: Aa!@#123) and Excute request
-  - Copy JWT to using in another API
+  - Copy JWT to using in another API.
 ---

 ## Test

 ```bash